Incredible Blackened Seasoning

 whats the difference between blackening and cajun seasoning?

-Blackening seasoning is meant to replicate the flavors of the grill using spices and originally developed for fish.
-Cajun Seasoning has a creole influence and much more spice level.
+Blackening seasoning is meant to replicate the flavors of the grill using spices and was originally developed for fish.
+Cajun Seasoning has a creole influence and a much higher spice level.
 It’s also used in more styles of cooking from boiling spices, to all types of meats.

 How to get blackening seasoning to stick

-Be sure you have a dry piece of meat or it’s lightly oiled.
+Be sure you have a dry piece of meat or meat that has been patted dry and then lightly oiled.
 Liberally apply the rub and then let it sit for up to 24 hours so it infuses with your meat.

 Other Homemade Seasonings